mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ## Highlights

-- I'm finding an easier balance of family time as a new father.
+- I'm finding it easier to balance my time as a new father.
 - I moped about two of my blog posts doing poorly, and then they did well.
-- I experimented with a stacked diff workflow for software development and liked it except the git parts.
+- I experimented with a stacked diff workflow for software development and liked it except for git's weaknesses.

 ## Goal grades